redhat-developer/vscode-knative/README.md

 ## Requirements

-  * Logging in to a Kubernetes cluster is done via the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) (ms-kubernetes-tools.vscode-kubernetes-tools), VSCode should ask you to install it if you don't already have it.
+  * Logging in to a Kubernetes cluster is done via the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) (ms-kubernetes-tools.vscode-kubernetes-tools).

-  > NOTE: You will need to have the kubeconfig for the cluster that you are accessing stored locally.
+  > NOTE: You will need to have the [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) for the cluster that you are accessing stored locally.

 *  Knative is run on the [kn cli](https://github.com/knative/client).
 The extension will offer to download and install it if it can't find it.